oscar-barlow/gilded-rose/docs/roadmap.md

 As a Guilded Rose team member,
 To prevent ludicrous over-valuing,
 I want the quality of an item never to be more than 50

+As a Guilded Rose team member,
+To represent special qualities of legendary items,
+I don't want their quality or sell-by date to ever decrease
 ```

 ## TODO